 Alternative harvesting techniques such as early, late, and deep cuts should be tried (Table 15) and pilot studies conducted.
-A possible site for demonstrating early and late cutting is Monona Bay, an area typically afflicted with dense aquatic plant growth.
+A possible site for demonstrating early and late cutting is Monona Bay in Lake Monona, an area typically afflicted with dense aquatic plant growth.